fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 :pull_quote: Think long, ponderous scenes full of exposition interspersed with the occasional sequence of Howard Vernon dressed like Boris Karloff in _The Tower of London (1939)_ torturing a semi-nude woman covered in Technicolor blood.
 ---

-It's not a good sign when the making-of featurette on the DVD is more interesting than the feature film, but such is the case with _The Bloody Judge_.
+It's not a good sign when the making-of featurette is more interesting than the feature film, but such is the case with _The Bloody Judge_.

-The film is set in England during the final days of King James II.
+The setting is England during the final days of King James II.
 George Jeffreys, the titular Bloody Judge (played by Christopher Lee), was a real historical figure who meted out death sentences to suppress the burgeoning rebellion, only to end up on the wrong side of the revolution.

 In the making-of featurette, Lee correctly refers to this period as the Bloody Assizes.
 He saw Jeffreys as a kind of Jekyll-and-Hyde figure.
 On the one hand, a brilliant legal mind who rose to become the highest justice in the land.
 On the other, a merciless executioner who sentenced hundreds to their deaths.
-If the film had focused on this dichotomy, it might have turned out much better.
+Had the film had focused on this dichotomy, it might have turned out better.

 Instead, most of the screen time belongs to a group of fictitious characters.
 There's Mary, a peasant girl Jeffreys obsesses over.
 And Harry, Mary's lover.
 Besides Mary's affections, Harry has connections to the rebels, doubly infuriating Jeffreys.
 But Harry is the son of Lord Wessex, a sometime friend of Jeffreys, which makes things tricky.
 The film revolves around this triangle.
 Jeffreys orders Mary arrested.
 Harry frees her.
 Jeffreys captures them both.
 They escape.
 Then the revolution happens.